 - Obstetrician/Gynecologists (OB/GYNs): board-certified physicians who specialize in pregnancy, childbirth and post-delivery care in addition to reproductive health

 - Midwives: Certified Nurse Midwives (CNMs) provide women-centered care throughout your pregnancy, labor, birth and beyond, with a nurturing and educational approach.
 Our skilled CNMs work closely with obstetricians should additional medical intervention become necessary.
-In-office prenatal care is offered at Cape Cod Hospital OB/GYN and hospitalist midwifery is available at The Family Birthplace at Cape Cod Hospital and Falmouth Hospital.
+In-office prenatal care is offered at Cape Cod Hospital OB/GYN and hospitalist midwifery is available at The Family Birthplace at Cape Cod Hospital.

 - Some women may partner with an OB/GYN for prenatal care and with a midwife during their maternity stay for labor and birth support.

 Nurse practitioners and nurses complete your circle of prenatal care.

 Regular check-ups are an important part of your prenatal care, allowing your obstetrician or midwife to detect any problems throughout the course of your pregnancy and prevent issues during childbirth.

 - During the 40 weeks of pregnancy, the typical prenatal appointment schedule would be: